-South Pasadena will be jammin’ with people and music on Saturday, May 3rd, 2014.
-Indy folk rocker Eliza Gilkyson and brother Tony Gilkyson, long-time LA favorite, will both perform at the Carnegie Stage.
+South Pasadena will be jammin’ with people and music on Saturday, May 2nd, 2015.
+Long-time LA favorites will perform at the Carnegie Stage.
 New and emerging artists will once again liven up BurkeTriolo Studios.
 And more than a dozen acts will play on the Main Stage at the Gold Line, Mission Station.
 Outstanding community acts will resound inside the South Pasadena Music Center.
 Throughout the city many more musicians will play as singer-songwriters, trios and quartets – and all performances are open to the public and free.
 The festival has become a hallmark of the emerging arts scene in the City of South Pasadena.

 The Eclectic Music Festival & Art Walk emerged from the vibrant creative community in South Pasadena.
 The small town in the heart of LA captures the feeling of a bygone era with an intriguing mix of modern amenities from excellent bistros and cafes, art galleries and boutiques.
 Part of its appeal is accessibility from the Metro Gold Line – step off at Mission Station.